Hennepin County police chiefs: More accountability needed from prosecutors

 The police chiefs of Hennepin County have openly expressed dissatisfaction with the county attorney's handling of criminal cases amid a violent crime surge.

-In a letter to County Attorney Mike Freeman on Wednesday, the Hennepin County Chiefs of Police Association, which represents most departments in the county including Minneapolis, said police feel that people arrested for crimes are not being held accountable for their actions.
+In a letter to County Attorney Mike Freeman on Wednesday, the Hennepin County Chiefs of Police Association (HCCPA), which represents most departments in the county including Minneapolis, said police feel that people arrested for crimes are not being held accountable for their actions.

-The association laid out recommendations its members believe would end the upward trend in violent crime, such as: the Attorney's Office should prosecute people arrested for violent crimes, suspects arrested for violent crimes should be required to see a judge to set their bail, and that the county should stop allowing suspects of violent crime "sign and release warrants" which don't require the suspect's arrest.
+The association laid out recommendations its members believe would end the upward trend in violent crime, such as: The County Attorney's Office should prosecute people arrested for violent crimes; suspects arrested for violent crimes should be required to see a judge to set their bail, and the county should stop allowing suspects of violent crime "sign and release warrants," which don't require the suspect's arrest.

 The letter comes amid an increase in violent crime in Minneapolis and suburban cities alike.
 In Minneapolis, the city logged more than 650 gunshot victims — a 168% increase.
 In 2021, there were 97 homicides, according to a Star Tribune database, tying a record set in 1995, when the city had fewer residents.
 While some less serious crimes receded, robberies and carjackings skyrocketed last year, a problem that has spread to the suburbs.